-- Game theory stability concepts: the core, the kernel, the nucleolus, the Shapley value.
+- Game theory stability concepts: the core, the nucleolus, the kernel - A fair solution concept: the Shapley value - Special types of games: Voting games - Representation and complexity - Other model of cooperation: NTU games and hedonic games. - Issues raised by practical approaches (seach for optimal CS, uncertainty, overlapping coalition, etc).

-- Voting games and power indices
+- Webpage: http://staff.science.uva.nl/ ~stephane/Teaching/CoopGames/2012/ It will contain the lecture notes and the slides, posted shortly before class.

-- Games with externalities
+- Evaluation: $6ECTS = 6 \cdot 28h = 168h$.

-- NTU games
+- some homeworks (every two or three weeks) 40% of the grade.
+LATEXis preferred, but you can hand-write your solution.

-- Additional topics:
+- final paper 50% of the grade (more details at the end of the first block)

-- Coalitional Logic (ATL)
+- final presentation 10% of the grade

-- Issues raised by multiagent systems (seach for optimal CS, uncertainty, safety, manipulation, overlapping coalition).
+- no exam.

-- Webpage: http://staff.science.uva.nl/ ~stephane/Teaching/CoopGames/2010/ It will contain the slides, posted shortly before class, and some handouts. - Evaluation: $6ECTS = 6 \cdot 28h = 168h$ . - some homeworks (biweekly) 40% of the grade.
-LATEXis preferred, but you can hand-write your solution. - final paper 50% of the grade (more details at the end of the first block) - final presentation 10% of the grade - Attendance: not part of the grade. - Announcement: MoL defense: Frank Nebel title: Shortest Path Games - Computational Complexity of Solution Concepts Date and time: Friday 5 February 2010, 14.00 hrs Location: Room A1.10
+- Attendance: not part of the grade.